 On some days the treatment machines will need to be closed for maintenance.
 We will let you know of these days ahead of time and put signs outside the treatment room to remind you.
-Some people still need to receive treatment on maintenance days.
-Treatment staff will let you know if you will be having treatment on these days.
+Staff will let you know if you will be having treatment on these days.
 If you need to change an appointment time, please tell the radiation therapists as soon as possible so we can try to arrange a better time.
 This will also need to fit around the timing of your bowel motions.